jackckendrick/Neighborhood--Navigator/README.md

-# City Slicker
+# Neighborhood Navigator

 ## App Description
-City Slicker is an intercity travel app enabling users to plug in current location information and destination location information to get a visualization of the route via map, the distance between locations, the amount of time it takes to travel as well as the current weather of the
+Neighborhood Navigator is an intercity travel app enabling users to plug in current location information and destination location information to get a visualization of the route via map, the distance between locations, the amount of time it takes to travel as well as the current weather of the